PHX2600/The-Archive/forum/Code/0613 - PHP Photo Gallery with Thumbnails.md

 ## PHP Photo Gallery with Thumbnails
 Posted by **PHLAK** on Fri October 10th, 2008 11:42:00 AM

-For as long as I can remember I’ve been looking for a simple photo gallery that let you drag and drop images into a folder on your web server and let it do the rest of the work.
+For as long as I can remember Iï¿½ve been looking for a simple photo gallery that let you drag and drop images into a folder on your web server and let it do the rest of the work.
 After a long time searching with no success I decided why not make one my self.
 So I did!
 Ladies and gentleman, I give to you CK-Gallery, a simple, yet powerful PHP photo gallery that will basically manage itself for you.

 [b:307vqo4q]Features[/b:307vqo4q]